Published

 Food groups

 The goal is to introduce a wide variety of foods.
 Young babies are incredibly curious and eager to learn.
 They're more receptive to trying new foods and textures at this age compared to when they're toddlers and may have stronger preferences or be more hesitant about new things.
 That's why we suggest introducing as much diversity as possible from the beginning—different food groups, colors, flavors, and textures.
+Herbs and spices are a fun way to mix in flavor to get those little palettes excited!
 Here are some examples broken down by food group:

 Proteins: